-- Teacher sends a referral for the 4th tardy to administration. - Student assigned three 15 minute before/after school detentions.
-Administration will notify parents of the detentions and the consequences for the next tardy. - No show to any of the detentions will result in a reschedule of five 30 minute before/after school detentions.
+- Teacher sends a referral for the 4th tardy to administration. - Student has been assigned three 15 minute before/after school detentions.
+Administration will notify parents of the detentions and the consequences for the next tardy. - No show to any of the detentions will result in administrative action.